 The UE can be configured with a list of up to M TCI-State configurations within higher layer parameter PDSCH-Config to decode PDSCH according to a detected PDCCH with DCI intended for the UE and the given serving cell, where M depends on the UE capability.
-Each configured TCI state includes one RS set TCI-RS-SetConfig.
 Each TCI-State contains parameters for configuring a quasi co-location relationship between one or two downlink reference signals and the DM-RS port group of the PDSCH.
 The quasi co-location relationship is configured by the higher layer parameter qcl-Type1 for the first DL RS, and qcl-Type2 for the second DL RS (if configured).
 For the case of two DL RSs, the QCL types shall not be the same, regardless of whether the references are to the same DL RS or different DL RSs.
 The quasi co-location type corresponding to each DL RS given by the higher layer parameter qcl-Type in QCL-Info and may take one of the following values:

 - 'QCL-TypeA': {Doppler shift, Doppler spread, average delay, delay spread}